-The maximum sign face area of all wall signage allowed on a secondary building frontage is 6 percent of the building elevation area of the secondary building frontage.
-Each sign is limited to a maximum of 30 square feet.
+Size: The maximum sign face area of all wall signage allowed on a primary building frontage is 8 percent of the building elevation area of the primary building frontage.
+Each sign is limited to a maximum of 60 square feet.
 Maximum Height: shall not project above the roof line or top of the parapet wall, whichever is higher.
 Location/Number: One sign per building frontage for each business license on file with the City at that location except that one major tenant per location may have up to two signs.
 For the purposes of this standard, a "major tenant" shall have more than 20,000 square feet of gross floor area.
+The maximum sign face area of all wall signage allowed on a secondary building frontage is 6 percent of the building elevation area of the secondary building frontage.
+Each sign is limited to a maximum of 30 square feet.
+Blade/Overhang Sign A. Use on site: All uses.
 Size: Each sign shall have a maximum sign face area of 20 square feet.
 Maximum Height: shall not project above the roof line or top of the parapet wall, whichever is higher.
 Location/Number: One sign per building frontage for each business license on file with the City at that location.

 Table 5.
-Core Highway Frontage Sign Overlay Zone (CHFS) Bulletin Board CKERMAN MIDDLE SCHO A. Use on site: church, school, or public/semi-public facility.
-Location/Number: Only allowed as part of a Size: bulletin board may Maximum Height: encompass up to 75 percent of determined by permitted sign, as set forth in 16.42.040.C.2. sign face area. height of sign.
+Core Highway Fronta age Sign Overlay Z one (CHFS) Bulletin Board r's Bosketball () Arteaux Mindel School Der A. Use on site: church, school, o r public/semi-public f acility.
+Size: bulletin board may encompass up to 75 percent of sign face area.
+Maximum Height: determined by height of sign.
+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
 B. Use on site: all other uses.
-Size: bulletin board may Maximum Height: Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2. encompass up to 50 percent of determined by sign face area. height of sign.
-Electronic Message Board A. Use on site: all uses.
-Size: electronic message board Maximum Height: Location/Number: Only allowed as part of a may encompass up to 25 determined by permitted sign, as set forth in 16.42.040.C.2. percent of sign face area. height of sign.
+Size: bulletin board may encompass up to 50 percent of sign face area.
+Maximum Height: determined by height of sign.
+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
+A. Use on site: all uses.
+Size: electronic message board may encompass up to 25 percent of sign face area.
+Maximum Height: determined by height of sign.
+Location/Number: Only allowed as part of a permitted sign, as set forth in 16.42.040.C.2.
+Awning Sign or Canopy Sign METRO.
+A. Use on site: all uses.
+L Size: Signs on awnings shall not cover more than 25 percent of the main area of the awning, or exceed 25 square feet in size, whichever is smaller.
+Maximum Height: shall not project above the roof line or parapet wall, whichever is higher.
+CITY OF CAN Location/Number: One sign per awning or canopy.
+Sign shall not project above the roof line.
+Sign shall not extend more than 8 feet from the building face.
+Outer edge of sign shall be set back a minimum of 2 feet from a curb.
+A minimum 8 foot clearance shall be provided between grade and bottom of sign.